Blue & Gray: Four American Civil War Battles: Reception

 In Issue 14 of Imagine, Roger Musson was very familiar with the original SPI edition, and found much to like in the TSR edition.
 Although Musson acknowledged there was some downside to the very simple rules, he thought they opened the door to new players: "Its simplicity makes it low on realism but high on playability — a game can be completed easily in an evening or less.
 The rules are easily learned, and even for the more experienced player, the games can still be a lot of fun."
 He concluded, "For those interested in making a start in historical wargaming, I cannot think of a better introduction.
 Recommended."

 In Issue 98 of Strategy & Tactics, Steve Winter commented, "While the games are fun to play, action sometimes proceeds along lines very different from the historical events."
-Winer concluded, "[The] game’s Combat Results Table was taken almost whole from the [Napoleon at War]/Borodino games.
+Winter concluded, "[The] game’s Combat Results Table was taken almost whole from the [Napoleon at War]/Borodino games.
 While it works well for Napoleonic battles, it ignores the development that made the American Civil War so different from the Napoleonic Wars: the defender’s firepower advantage."

+In Issue 6 of Zone of Control, John W. Kisner reviewed the Decision Games edition, and was disappointed that several mistakes and typos had crept into the original maps and game rules, commenting, "it's ... disturbing that the old material was so roughly handled."
+However, Kisner, a veteran of "monster" wargames that took weeks to complete, was intrigued by the quickness of play, noting, "The beauty of designs like this one is the speed at which games are completed."
+However, Kisner also noted the lack of detail in the small maps, such as Henry House Hill missing on the map for the Battles of Bull Run.
+He wrote, "Now I don't want to make a mountain out of a missing molehill, but the map's lack of historical detail is symbolic of an austerity that pervades the design."
+Kisner concluded by giving the game grades of "Good" for gameplay and "Fair" for historicity", saying, "It's funny, I didn't feel very good about Blue & Gray the day before or the day after a game — but had a great time while I played.
+Yesterday, that was cause-and-effect enough to classify it as a classic.
+As it still should be, today."

 In a retrospective review in Simalcrum #20, Steve Newberg, Peter Bartlett and Luc Olivier commented "As the first of the quad games, Blue & Gray set the mold.
 The fact that Blue & Gray was based on the Borodino/ NAW system pretty much explains why, though these games are often rather fun, they are not very good simulations of American Civil War battles."